-Oral Final Exam 10%: This oral exam is designed to assess your communicative abilities in German.
-The exam takes ca. 10 minutes and will take place outside of class time.
+Oral Exam 10%: The oral exam is designed to assess your communicative abilities in German.
+The exam takes 10-15 minutes and will take place outside of class time.
 The exam will resemble the oral activities that you have done in class to that point.
 You will receive details about signing up and preparing as we approach the exam.
-The oral final exam will be done individually, and will be administered in the last weeks of classes.
+The oral exam will be done individually, and will be administered in the last week of classes (Dec.
+5-6, 2016).